What are Chemical Contaminants?

 Commonly referred to as “forever chemicals,” more than 9,000 PFAS, many of them toxic, are found in products we take for granted every day: nonstick cookware, flame retardants, water- and stain-resistant clothing and furniture, and fire-fighting foams used at airports and military bases.
 They spread easily in water, build up in organisms that ingest them, and stay in the body for long periods of time.
 In the Chesapeake region, they have been found in high levels in striped bass, blue crabs, and oysters.
 Lab studies suggest high levels of PFAS may be linked to a range of health problems, from liver and immune system damage to birth defects and an increased risk of cancer.

 The EPA’s Chesapeake Bay Program has prioritized PAHs as among the most critical toxic contaminants to rivers, streams, and the Chesapeake Bay.
 These compounds make their way into our waters and our air through polluted runoff and air deposition.
-Sources include leaking motor oil, vehicle exhaust, the burning of fossil fuels, coal-tar asphalt sealants, and more.
+Sources include leaking motor oil, vehicle exhaust, the burning of fossil fuels, coal-tar pavement sealants, and more.
 They can harm people, birds, amphibians, fish, mammals, and plants.
 They are found to cause lesions, tumors, and developmental issues in fish and amphibians, and accumulate in mussels, clams, and oysters.

 Pharmaceuticals and Personal Care Products (PPCPs)